-Along the way, there will be a range of guest speakers – with experienced journalists, former trainees and leading industry figures from organisations such as the Press Complaints Commission regular visitors.
+Along the way, there will be a range of guest speakers – with experienced journalists, former trainees and leading industry figures from organisations such as the Independent Press Standards Organisation regular visitors.

-You will undertake a number of visits to court to put your media law into practice and see democracy in action – either covering elections (see here for press coverage) or council meetings.
+You will undertake a number of visits to court to put your media law and court reporting into practice and see democracy in action – either covering elections (see here for press coverage) or council meetings.

 You will produce content for every platform, in text and video, for online and print.